B4R05/redux-aws-invoicer/README.md

+# (entire backend currently being migrated to AWS, mongo-express-node files will be deleted)

 # Invoicer

 Create, list and edit your invoices with this simple web app.
 Built with React, Node, Express and MongoDB.